chongjason914/b1-workshop-apr22/README.md

 ## Purpose
-This workshop aims to help the project teams at [BusinessOne University of Melbourne](https://www.businessoneunimelb.com/) learn and apply basic data cleaning techniques using Microsoft Excel, as well as introduce Power BI as a tool to build interactive dashboards to summarise key insights in a dataset.
+This workshop aims to help the project teams at [BusinessOne University of Melbourne](https://www.businessoneunimelb.com/) learn and apply basic data cleaning techniques using Microsoft Excel, as well as introduce Microsoft Power BI as a tool to build interactive dashboards to summarise key insights in a dataset.

 ## Microsoft Excel
 - Resize columns